tibbben/geospatial-visualization/lessons/lesson01.md

       -   tell story with your map
    -   Assignments and Grading:
       -   class participation is important - upper division, safe space
-      -   no tests
+      -   only one midterm test
       -   written summaries of reading as class participation
       -   readings are very short (not entire chapters)
       -   presentations from Field as part of assignments
       -   presentations practice creating and giving (short)
       -   what it is, your take, and one external thing related to it
-      -   class project, presented last day of class
+      -   class project, presented during final week with review prior to end of course
       -   class project encouraged to be part of other studio
    -   Weekly schedule
       -   review one week and layout
       -   slides all online
       -   class will be mix of lecture, student presentations, exercises together (and maybe time to work)
-   -  Time for Covid questions
+   -  Time for questions

-3. Break (3:20 pm - 5 min)
+3. Break (5:45 - 5:50 pm - 5 min)

-4. Lecture: what is GIS and Cartography (3:25 pm - 30 min)
+4. Lecture: what is GIS and Cartography (5:50 - 6:20 pm - 30 min)
    -   physical data model - map file vs data files
    -   make sure to emphasize first decisions in project
       -   scale of map, size of map, medium, story, audience (from reading)
    -   is question/story possible - where do you get your data
    -   in data organization, come back to physical data model

-5. Install some software / Break (3:55 pm - 10 min)
+5. Install some software / Break (6:20 - 6:30 pm - 10 min)
    -   test breakout room remote and in person for debugging

-6. Example HW presentations (4:05 pm - 15 min)
+6. Example HW presentations (6:30 - 6:45 pm - 15 min)
       -   what it is, my take, and one external thing related to it

-7. Choose HW pages (4:20 pm - 15 min)
+7. Choose HW pages (6:45 - 7:00 pm - 15 min)
    -   flip through Field and students choose pages
    -   students choose start letter each week
    -   we will scan and place in shared data folder

+8. Break (7:00 - 7:05 pm - 5 min)

-7. Re-create Miami image in ArcGIS Pro (4:35 pm - 30 min)
+9. Re-create Miami image in ArcGIS Pro (7:05 - 7:50 pm - 45 min)
    -   difficult on a Mac, but possible in QGIS (ask for appointment if interested)
    -   remember
       -   lighting (out of the box is not good)
       -   less than 1 height map (maps are fiction)
       -   adjust elevation (interoperability with data)
       -   export to adobe (GIS as a tool, not the end)
       -   adjust image and add texture

 ---